 - Operating cash flow finally reached more than $6 Billion in 2010.

-So why is it that Coca-Cola’s price in comparison to its book value almost six times greater?
+Why is it that Coca-Cola’s price in comparison to its book value is almost six times greater?
 Go back to the force of stability.
 Disney’s stability isn’t anywhere near the consistency Coca-Cola generates.
 Although Disney is without a doubt a good investment, it can’t match Coke’s aggregated factors:

 - Coke’s yield is at least 50% greater than Disney;